AndrewC101/PokemonAmbrosia/README.md

     - Aura Sphere
     - Dark Pulse
     - Moon Blast
-- New item the Red Eye Orb allows player to become a dark souls like invader.
+- New item: the Red Eye Orb allows player to become a dark souls like invader.
 This gives the player a Red sprite, gives them double prize money upon winning a battle but losing a battle costs all the players money.
-- New rare item Ambrosia maximises all stat exp (evs) and happiness.
+- New rare item: Ambrosia maximises all stat exp (evs) and happiness.
 Acting like using 25 of each vitamin in one item.

 <img src="/screenshots/items.png" width="150" height="150" />     <img src="/screenshots/cloyster.png" width="150" height="150" />    <img src="/screenshots/xerneas.png" width="150" height="150" />    <img src="/screenshots/invading.png" width="150" height="150" />